Vardot/varbase-behat/README.txt

 --------------------------------------------------------------------------------
 6. Run the behat command at ../behat/

-$ bin/behat features/varbase/step2-apply-tests/01-website-base-requirements_user-registration_only-admins-login_v1-0.feature
+$ bin/behat features/varbase/step2-apply-tests/01-website-base-requirements_user-registration_only-admins-login_v4-0.feature

 ================================================================================
 Feature: Website Base Requirements - User Registration - Only admins login As an anonymous user
 I will not be able to register as a user in the website So that I will need a site admin or super admin to add me to the website

   Background:
     Given I am an anonymous user

+  @local @development @staging @production
-  Scenario: Check if a not logged in user can create an account
+  Scenario: Check that create new account options does not appear for anonymous users.
      When I go to "/user"
+      And I wait
      Then I should not see "Create new account"

+  @local @development @staging @production
-  Scenario: Check if a not logged in user can register an account
+  Scenario: Check that only admin can create an account.
      When I go to "/user/register"
+      And I wait
      Then I should see "Access denied"

-  Scenario: Check if a not logged in user can access administration pages
+  @local @development @staging @production
+  Scenario: Verify that anonymous users cannot access admin pages.
      When I go to "/admin"
+      And I wait
      Then I should see "Access denied"

 3 scenarios (3 passed)
 9 steps (9 passed)